 He looked up.
-With widening eyes, the wind in his hair, he saw the whole landscape around him shift and change.
-Water was gathering into a creek, then a river.
-Trenches were being washed away, riverbanks formed, drawing first straight, then meandering lines across the land, creating bends and curves and bays entirely unthinkable in the world of rigid furrows he had been in just before.
-A fountain of sparkles welled up deep within him, reaching his heart, his eyes, finally easing his lips open, into a sound of helpless overwhelm, of recognition and surrender, of happiness and awe and confusion. \{\}\}
+With eyes wide and the wind in his hair, he saw the whole landscape around him shift and change.
+Water gathered into a creek, then a river.
+Trenches washed away, riverbanks formed, drawing first straight, then meandering lines across the land, creating bends and curves and bays entirely unthinkable in the world of rigid furrows he had been in just before.
+A fountain of sparkles welled up deep within him, filling his heart, finally bursting out in a sound of helpless overwhelm, of recognition and surrender, of awe and happiness. \{\}\{}\}

 The vision faded.
-Lahoon drew back slowly.
-He released Verlem's brow, the touch of fingertips on his temple.
-Lahoon's eyes were unfocused, his mind vague and dreamy.
-His voice came out in tumbling whispers.
-"Was that in the realm of fay?"
+Lahoon drew back slowly, releasing Verlem.
+His eyes were still vague and dreamy, and his voice came out in tumbling whispers.
+"Was that in the realm of Fey?"

-Verlem knelt quietly beside the stony altar.
+Verlem knelt beside the stony altar.
 "It was inside of me."

-The deewelarque held out a protective branch above Verlem.

-"When I did not want to kill anymore, I knew what to do."
-He paused.
-"It was simple.
+The deewelarque held out a protective branch above his head.
+"When I did not want to kill anymore, I knew what to do.
+It was simple.
 Clear.
-But it was unbelievably hard."
+But it was so hard."

 Beneath the rustling leaves, a small chrysalis cracked.
-Verlem's dark eyes held it in their gaze.
 Two thin antennae appeared, and a delicate black head.
-The being struggled within its prison, within an old shell that had become too tight.
+The being struggled with its prison, with an old shell that had become too tight.
 Verlem raised a finger, but did not touch.
 Only his voice flowed on.
 "I had done things one way for a very long time.
 Then I wanted to do them another way."

 Verlem turned his hand, holding out his palm beneath the shivering chrysalis.

-"It sounds very simple.
-But it was tough.
-The toughest part.
-To become someone else.
-To see and do things in a way different from the way I have always seen and done them.
+"It sounds easy.
+But it was the toughest part, becoming someone else.
+Seeing and doing things in a way different from how I have always seen and done them.
 I knew where I wanted to go, and why.
 But every step weighed me down.
 My old habits sucked me in, again and again.
 Into the depth of a furrow that had been dug not only by me, but by thousands of beings before me and all around me."

-Verlem caressed a gnarled branch of deewelarque, each knotted bend the mark of moments lived in the past, turned into memory embedded in body.
+Verlem caressed a gnarled branch of deewelarque, each knotted bend the mark of moments lived in the past, turned into embodied memory.
 "There are patterns in the fabric of reality.
 Furrows.
 They become deeper and deeper.
-Each time a word is spoken, a move is made, the furrow of that word, of that move, becomes deeper.
-Leaving grooves in our bones, our souls, our world."
+Each time a word is spoken, a move is made, the furrow of that word becomes deeper.
+It leaves grooves in our bones, our souls, our world."

 Verlem let his finger run down to where a thin young leaf sprouted beneath the old wound of a broken twig.

-"Changing the patterns of reality is hard, strenuous.
-It takes effort, to move out of a furrow that is deep already.
+"Changing the patterns of reality is hard.
+It takes effort to move out of a furrow that is deep already.
 To create a new furrow, where there has not been one before.
-To go across trenches, to set a direction that is at angles with all the trenches already there."
+To go across trenches, to set a direction that is at odds with everything already there."

 Verlem opened his hand to the world.
-"So many others have helped me.
-With their wanderings, with their lives.
+"So many others have helped me, with the walks of their own lives.
 It is impossible to go alone."

-A thin black beauty had crawled out of the chrysalis.
-Raw and fragile, her wings still small and crumpled, she ducked against the age-old trunk of the deewelarque, catching her breath, marveling at how to live as someone new, in a world that would never look the same again.
+A thin black beauty crawled out of the chrysalis.
+Raw and fragile, her wings still crumpled, she ducked against the age-old trunk of the deewelarque, catching her breath, getting ready to live as someone new, in a world that would never look the same again.